orhun/git-cliff/.github/fixtures/test-release-statistics/expected.md

 ### Commit Statistics

 - 1 commit(s) contributed to the release.
+- 0 day(s) passed between the first and last commit.
 - 1 commit(s) parsed as conventional.
 - 0 linked issue(s) detected in commits.